codesimply19/ReactApp/README.md

 # ReactApp
-Implemented searching on the basis of title.
+1.Implemented searching on the basis of title.
-Implemented filter based sorting
+2.Implemented filter based sorting